mbolgheather/gates-of-hell/README.md

 ### How Is This Possible

-Hundred foot Fir tree's snap in half, January 2010 Mount Shasta City Park; wet snow in the stories, quick freeze outer shell, waves of following wet snow, sticking, stuck refusing to let go, and like an large avalance, tis the sound so intensly alarming!
+Hundred foot Fir tree's snap in half, January 2010 Mount Shasta City Park; wet snow in the stories, quick freeze outer shell, waves of following wet snow, sticking, stuck refusing to let go, and like an large avalanche, the sound so intensely alarming!